New friends - UAE de facto ruler, Israel's Bennett in "historic" meeting | Politics

 Israeli Ambassador Amir Hayek declined to elaborate on any discussion of Iran but he told Israel's Army Radio: "The prime minister did not only come here solely to address the Iranian issue."
 With world powers now trying to renew the Iran nuclear deal, Abu Dhabi last week sent an envoy to Tehran.
 A U.S. delegation is due in the UAE this week to warn Emirati banks against non-compliance with sanctions on Iran.

 Israel last month broached setting up joint defences against Iran with Gulf Arab states.
-Hayek said military sales to UAE are in the works, though Israeli industry sources say advanced Israeli air defence systems have yet to be offered.
-"Israel is in cooperation with a new friend, with a partner for the long-term, and the considerations will be both considerations of defence and also considerations of how you work with a country which is very, very, very friendly to Israel," Hayek said.
+Defence sales to the UAE are in the works, though Israeli industry sources say advanced anti-missile systems have yet to be offered.
+"Israel is in cooperation with a new friend, with a partner for the long-term, and the considerations will be both considerations of defence and also considerations of how you work with a country which is very, very, very friendly to Israel," said Hayek, the ambassador.

 Bennett said he told his government to step up efforts to reach a free trade agreement with the United Arab Emirates by the first quarter of 2022.
 Israel-UAE bilateral trade in goods alone reached nearly $500 million so far in 2021 - up from $125 million in 2020 - and is expected to continue growing rapidly.
-(Writing by Dan Williams and Ghaida Ghantous; Editing by Angus MacSwan)
+(Writing by Dan Williams and Ghaida Ghantous; Editing by Angus MacSwan and Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)